RhinosF1/Miraheze-Twinkle/SECURITY.md

 Although rare, we take security bugs in Twinkle seriously.

-If you believe you have found a security issue, please **privately** contact one or both of the currently-active maintainers:
+If you believe you have found a security issue, please **privately** contact security[at]miraheze.org.

+You may also want to contact a Twinkle Maintainer listed below:

 * @Amorymeltzer: [Email](https://en.wikipedia.org/wiki/Special:EmailUser/Amorymeltzer)
 * @MusikAnimal: [Email](https://en.wikipedia.org/wiki/Special:EmailUser/MusikAnimal)